Problems with Petitions for Remission or Mitigation

 If your petition fails to meet the requirements for remission or mitigation under 28 C.F.R.
 Part 9, then your petition will be quickly denied.
 Most petitions do not meet the minimum conditions for remission.

 The petition may be examined to determine whether “extenuating circumstances” existed that warrant mitigation of the forfeiture under 28 C.F.R.
-Section 9.5(b), but in the vast majority of these cases, the DEA will find that the Petitioner has utterly failed to demonstrate that the any mitigating factors exist to support granting any relief from forfeiture.
+Section 9.5(b), but in the vast majority of these cases, the federal agency will find that the Petitioner has utterly failed to demonstrate that any mitigating factors exist to support granting any relief from forfeiture.

 Attorney for DEA Asset Forfeiture Proceedings

 The moral of the story?
-If the DEA seized your case, contact an experienced attorney about the benefits of demanding early judicial intervention in the U.S. District Court in the days following the seizure.
+If a federal agency seized your cash, contact an experienced attorney about the benefits of demanding early judicial intervention in the U.S. District Court in the days following the seizure.

-You should also talk with your attorney about the best way to secure any video surveillance evidence that exists because it can often be use to show the illegality of the initial stop and detention.
+You should also talk with your attorney about the best way to secure any video surveillance evidence that exists.
+The video is often the best way to PROVE that the detention was illegal from the inception or became unreasonably prolonged.

 Reasons to File a Claim Demanding Judicial Review in U.S. District Court